bensarifathi/django-algeography/README.md

     python manage.py load_algerography

 ## Contributing
-Thank you for considering contributing to Laravel-Algereography project!
+Thank you for considering contributing to Django-Algereography project!
 Feel free to contribute in any way, we welcome every contribution.

 ## License
 Django-Algereography project is an open-sourced software licensed under the [MIT license](https://github.com/bensarifathi/django-algeography/blob/master/LICENCE)